earthlab/earthlab.github.io/_posts/courses/earth-analytics/week03/lidar-raster-intro/2017-02-01-raster04-chm-dem-dsm.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional challenge: calculate changes in terrain

-* Subtract the pre-flood DEM from the post-flood DEM.
+* Subtract the pre-flood `DEM` from the post-flood DEM.
 Do you see any differences in elevation before and after?
-* Create a CHM for both pre-flood and post-flood by subtracting the DEM from the DTM for each year.
+* Create a `CHM` for both pre-flood and post-flood by subtracting the `DEM` from the DTM for each year.
-* Create a CHM DIFFERENCE raster by subtracting the pre-flood CHM from the post-flood CHM.
+* Create a `CHM` DIFFERENCE raster by subtracting the pre-flood CHM from the post-flood `CHM`.
-* Plot a histogram of the CHM DIFFERENCE.
+* Plot a histogram of the `CHM` DIFFERENCE.
-* Export the files as geotiff's to your output directory then open them in QGIS.
+* Export the files as `geotiff`s to your output directory then open them in `QGIS`.
 Explore the differences.

 What differences do you see in canopy height between the two years?